BoomMccloud/interviewer-pro/project_planning/mvp.md

 5. On `/dashboard`, user sees two large text areas for "Job Description" and "Resume" and a button "Start Technical Lead Session" (rendered by `app/(protected)/dashboard/page.tsx` using `MvpJdResumeInputForm.tsx`).
 A list of past sessions is shown below (rendered by `MvpSessionHistoryList.tsx`).
 6. User pastes JD text into the first box.
 7. User pastes Resume text into the second box.
-8. (Behind the scenes: The page might save this text using `/api/mvp-jd-resume` as the user types or when they click the button, linking it to their user ID in the database).
+8. (Behind the scenes: The page might save this text using a tRPC call to `jdResume.saveJdResumeText` as the user types or when they click the button, linking it to their user ID in the database).
 9. User clicks "Start Technical Lead Session".
-10. The frontend calls `/api/mvp-sessions` with the current JD/Resume text (or just the user ID if text is already saved).
+10. The frontend calls a tRPC procedure (e.g., `session.createSession`) which uses the current JD/Resume text.
 11. The backend creates a new session instance in the database, retrieves the Technical Lead persona prompt, and calls `lib/gemini.ts` to get the first question.
 12. The backend returns the new session ID and the first question.
 13. The frontend redirects the user to `/sessions/[session_id]`.
 14. On the interview page (`/sessions/[session_id]`), the user sees the Technical Lead persona's first question in a chat UI (`Sessions/InterviewUI/TextInterviewUI.tsx`).
 A timer is visible (`UI/Timer.tsx`).
 15. User types their answer into the text input area and submits.
-16. The frontend sends the user's response to `/api/mvp-sessions/[session_id]`.
+16. The frontend sends the user's response to a tRPC procedure (e.g., `session.submitAnswerToSession` with `session_id`).
 17. The backend receives the response, adds it to the session history, calls `lib/gemini.ts` with the updated history, JD/Resume text, and persona prompt to get the next question, feedback points, and suggested alternative for the just-submitted answer.
-18. The backend updates the session state and related data in the database and returns the next question data (and potentially the feedback/alternative response for the *previous* turn, though the report view is the main place for feedback).
+18. The backend updates the session state and related data in the database and returns the next question data.
 19. This Q&A loop continues until the timer runs out or the user clicks "End Session".
-20. When the session ends, the backend finalizes the session record and calculates any final summary report data.
+20. When the session ends, the backend finalizes the session record.
 21. The frontend redirects the user to `/sessions/[session_id]/report`.
-22. On the report page (`/sessions/[session_id]/report`), the frontend fetches the report data from `/api/mvp-sessions/[session_id]/report` and displays the transcript, overall summary, and question-by-question feedback with suggested alternatives (`Sessions/ReportViewer.tsx` using `QuestionFeedback.tsx`).
+22. On the report page (`/sessions/[session_id]/report`), the frontend fetches the report data using a tRPC procedure (e.g., `session.getSessionById`) and displays the transcript, overall summary, and question-by-question feedback with suggested alternatives (`Sessions/ReportViewer.tsx` using `QuestionFeedback.tsx`).
 23. A button on the report page links back to the `/dashboard`.
 24. On the `/dashboard`, the list of past sessions (`MvpSessionHistoryList.tsx`) now includes the just-completed session.